 Train station pop-ups & Luas stop pop-ups also have an additional button which, when clicked, fetches data about the services relating to that station.
 This is necessary for Luas stops, as Luas data is only available on a per station basis, and just an extra feature for train stations, as train data is plotted on the map regardless.
-The "Load inbound/outbound trams" button on the Luas stop pop-up fetches data from the /return_luas_data API endpoint which contains the inbound and outbound trams due into that stop.
-The "Load incoming trains" button on the train station pop-up fetches data API endpoint which contains the train station in the next 90 minutes.
+The "Load inbound/outbound trams" button on the Luas stop pop-up fetches data from the /return\luas\data API endpoint which contains the inbound and outbound trams due into that stop.
+The "Load incoming trains" button on the train station pop-up fetches data from the /return\station\data API endpoint which contains the trains due into that station in the next 90 minutes.
 This information is then displayed in the pop-up itself, with a scrollbar if the information is too long to display in the pop-up without it becoming unmanageably long.